 Colorado Springs Housing Analysis Based On School District

-Welcome back to our tenth year of the analysis of homes in the three primary Colorado School Districts, Academy School District 20, Colorado Springs District 11, and Falcon District 49.
+Welcome back to our tenth year of the Housing Analysis by School District.
+This is an analysis of homes sold in the three primary Colorado Springs School Districts, Academy School District 20, Colorado Springs District 11, and Falcon District 49.
 This analysis includes home values based on sold properties for the month of January.

 The market statistics found on the Colorado Springs MLS (Multi-Listing Service) website and reported by the media is an average for all single-family homes, townhomes, and condos in the City of Colorado Springs.
 The housing market in each area and even subarea can be significantly different from the City average.
 Since we market to buyers in Academy School District 20, we felt that a comparison between Academy School District 20 and the adjacent school districts, of approximately the same size, would help the reader/buyer see the value in purchasing a home in the award-winning Academy School District 20.